Audrey Hepburn

 Cecil Beaton photo of Audrey Hepburn

 Remembering Style Icon: Audrey Hepburn.
-Cecil Beaton photo of Audrey Hepburn during the break of filming, My Fair Lady, August 1963.
+Cecil Beaton’s photo of Audrey Hepburn during the filming break, My Fair Lady, August 1963.

 Irving Penn photo of Audrey Penn